-When a leave of absence will not involve Fieldwork, students requesting a leave of absence must submit a written request to the Academic Standing Committee (ASC) Chair detailing the reason for the request and the planned use of the time away from school.
+If a student requests a leave of absence from the coursework phase of the program that does NOT include fieldwork, students must submit their written request to the Chair of the Academic Standing Committee (ASC).
+The request must include the reason for the request, the time period of the request, and the planned use of time away from school.
 The ASC Chair will make a recommendation to the MS Program Director.